Legal · Privacy

 - Trade activity — entries, exits, amounts, transaction hashes.
 All of this is on the public chain anyway; we cache it so the bot can show you a portfolio without re-querying every chain on every tap.

-- Bot interactions — the messages you send to the bot and the messages it sends back.
-We use these to debug issues and to spot abuse.
-They're never used for advertising and they're never sold.
+- Bot interactions — the messages you send to the bot and the messages it sends back, used only to operate the service, provide support, and detect abuse.
+Never used for advertising, never sold.

 What we don't collect